-Prerequisite(s): Open to all grades with an application/interview Course Description: The Emerging Leaders program combines experiential and project-based learning to empower students to make a difference on their campus, community, and world.
+Grade(s): 9, 10, 11, 12 LEAD: 9 only PHHS: 11, 12 only Course Description: The Emerging Leaders program combines experiential and project-based learning to empower students to make a difference on their campus, community, and world.
 Through small and large group discussions, team building activities and community engagement, students will actively pursue topics such as collaborative leadership, leadership styles, ethics and decision making while exploring the power of risk taking, communication, and facilitation.